utsmannn/SmartMarker/README.md

 implementation 'com.utsman.smartmarker:ext-mapbox:1.1.5@aar'

 ```
-For extensions, you don't need to add mapbox extensions if you don't use the sdk mapbox.
+For extensions, you don't need to add mapbox extensions if you not use the sdk mapbox.
 As well as the google map sdk.

 ## Add Marker
 ### Google Maps